joshstevens19/simple-uniswap-sdk/README.md

 const uniswapPair = new UniswapPair({
   // use the ETH import from the lib, bare in mind you should use the
-  // network which yours on, so if your on rinkeby you should use
+  // network which yours on, so if your on görli you should use
-  // ETH.RINKEBY
+  // ETH.GÖRLI
   fromTokenContractAddress: ETH.MAINNET().contractAddress,
   // the contract address of the token you want to convert TO
   toTokenContractAddress: '0x419D0d8BdD9aF5e606Ae2232ed285Aff190E711b',